Jeznar/GitRepo/Spells/2nd_Level/README.md

 ### Augury

-This spell simply plays a Rune based VFX on the caster using the world macro: [Run_RuneVFX_onSelf](../../Utility_Macros#run-runevfx-onself) whixh is simply added to the OnUse Macro field of the item.
+This spell simply plays a Rune based VFX on the caster using the world macro: [Run_RuneVFX_onSelf](../../Utility_Macros#run-runevfx-onself) which is simply added to the OnUse Macro field of the item.

 [*Back to 2nd Level Spell List*](#2nd-level-spells)